ififfy/flipflip/docs/tagging.md

 ## Tagging a source
 To tag a source in the Library, click the source's Avatar.
 This will start a Scene with just that source.
-To modify the tags, hover towards the bottom of the screen and you will see your tags appear.
+To modify the tags, hover towards the bottom of the screen, and you will see your tags appear.
 Toggle tags on/off as desired by clicking on them.
 When you're done, click "Back" to return to the Library.

 While Tagging, use `[` and `]` to jump to Tagging the previous/next visible source in the Library.